openbmc/docs/designs/device-tree-gpio-naming.md

 system which provides one of the below GPIOs must name it as listed in this document.
 This document must be updated as new common GPIOs are added.

+### BMC Properties

+#### bmc-secure-boot
+Input pin that indicates that the BMC is configured to boot with security protections enforced.

+Pulled up by default (secure).
+Placing the jumper will pull the pin down (bypass security).

 ### Buttons
 Pattern: `*-button`